 Because the Fiery server has a firewall, antivirus firewalls are not generally required.
-EFI recommends that customers work with their own IT department, if there is a need to install and run a built-in firewall that comes as a part of antivirus software.
+Customers should work with their own IT department, if there is a need to install and run a built-in firewall that comes as a part of antivirus software.
 See Network ports on page 11 for a list of available ports.